IRIS Partner: Canon UK

 The implementation of the project began with a consultation day, during which Booths confirmed exactly what they wanted from the solution – to be able to process 250 invoices accurately every 3 hours – and how its components would be tailored to exactly fit into Booths’ Accounts Payable (AP) operations.

-The benefits for Booths of the new solution have been numerous and significant as Michelle explains: “The Canon Invoice Processing solution with full integration into Microsoft SharePoint, has really increased productivity.
+The benefits of the new solution for Booths have been numerous and significant as Michelle explains: “The Canon Invoice Processing solution with OCR scanning and full integration into Microsoft SharePoint, has really increased productivity.
 The speed of retrieval of invoices is significantly quicker as they are now stored as electronic images, so that what used to be a time-consuming manual task is now completed in seconds.
 And because we’re now able to bring up an invoice to check on the screen, the payment query time per invoice during BACs payment runs has been reduced from the minutes it took to dig out the paper invoice from a manual filing system to seconds.

 “The new process automation solution has also contributed to the reduction in time in compiling management accounts at the end of a quarter.
 In summary, the new system gives Booths greater functionality with regards to processing the invoices and greater knowledge of the invoices that are circulating within the business.
 We can now present a far more accurate picture of the business, as we know exactly where any invoice is being held up.”